tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Rejected

-Only submissions that are not relevant to the conference goals or collections will be rejected.
-If the abstract is not appropriate, set the _flag_ to `reject`; if it does not fit in your collection, _flag_ it as `move`.
-The Session Coordinator should notify <editor@tdwg.org> of this decision.
+Only submissions that are not relevant to TDWG or the conference goals will be rejected.
+Only selected volume editors have access to the button rejecting an abstract, although any editor may _[flag](#flags-used-during-preliminary-assessment)_ an abstract for rejection.

 ## Additional Information

-### Communicating with authors
+### Modes of communicating with authors

-[Volume editors](#volume-editors) will communicate with submitting authors.
-[Session Editors](#session-editors) should work with their SC to convey additional observations or questions about a review that may not appear in the comments in ARPHA.
-Please be constructive and civil in all communications (comments and emails) with authors and remember TDWG's [Code of Conduct](/about/code-of-conduct/).
-Email authors through
+Remember to always be constructive and civil in any communications with authors.
+If there are issues you cannot resolve, please contact <editor@tdwg.org>.

+- SEs should use the Comments feature in ARPHA during the review process to ask questions or make observations related to the abstract.
+Author responses may be seen once an abstract is re-submitted for review.
+Access resolved comments using the checkbox in the upper right of the ARPHA window, above where the comments would be visible.
-- `Send Feedback` button - changes status of abstract to `draft` and returns control to authors.
-Editors will not see a true reflection of the editorial changes they have made/suggested when the abstract status is `draft`.
+- A VE uses the `Send Feedback` button - changes status of abstract to `draft` and returns control to authors.
+No editors will see a true reflection of the editorial changes they have made/suggested when the abstract status is `draft`, i.e., do not panic, your changes are there.
 - `Email Co-authors` button - does not change status of the abstract; may be used at any time while the abstract is in ARPHA.
 Recipients do not see who else may have received the same email and the person sending the email does not get a copy.
 Not recommended for use if you think authors are not receiving/seeing emails from pensoft.net.
 - Your institutional email (please cc <editor@tdwg.org>) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard)).
 This is the preferred method to use as follow-up to ARPHA notifications or for seeking a quick resolution to questions without using `Send feedback` and returning the abstract to author control (particularly when under a short deadline).

-### Conflicts of interest

-Abstract authors may not review their own abstract.
-If reviewers additionally feel a conflict of interest—for whatever reason—please notify the Session Coordinator immediately so that another editor may be assigned.
-If no one is available to review an abstract from within your session, please contact the editors at <editor@tdwg.org> immediately.

 ### Communications from Pensoft